 BDA claims that in the third phase, it had announced the auction of 402 sites of various dimensions and received good response from the public.
 A total of 402 sites were announced, wherein 40 sites were withdrawn from the auction due to unavoidable reasons.
 Out of 362 sites, 286 sites have been sold and 1,673 bidders participated.
 There has been no response for 55 sites.

-BDA has now come up with the latest e-auction notification (October – November 2020) as part of the fourth phase of auctions.
+BDA has now come up with the latest e-auction notification (January 2021) as part of the sixth phase of auctions.

-The E-auctions for sites primarily located at Arkavathy Layout, Sir M. Visvesvaraya Layout, J P Nagar 9th Phase Banshankari 6th stage and BTM 4th/5th stages commence from October 12th, 2020.
+The E-auctions for sites primarily located at Sir M. Visvesvaraya Layout, Anjanapura, J P Nagar 8th & 9th Phases, Banshankari 4th & 6th stages, HSR Layout & Arakavathi Layout commence from January 1st, 2021.

-The last date to express interest of participation is 2-Nov-2020 to 7-Nov 2020 and the last date for closing e-Auction is 7th Nov, 2020 to 11th Nov, 2020, depending the location of the site.
+The last date to express interest of participation is 1-Jan-2021 to 5-Jan-2021 and the last date for closing e-Auction is 21st Jan, 2021 to 29th Jan, 2021, depending the location of the site.
 (To avoid the technical outage, this time around as well, the BDA has kept different e-auction last day deadlines for different layouts.)

 BDA Sites Online Auction Terms & Conditions